 WELL has regard to the transaction costs arising from its network tariffs, by limiting the complexity of tariff structures and the number of charging parameters within each tariff.
 WELL applies the same tariff structure to all retailers, excluding any non-standard contracts.
+A separate contractual agreement is negotiated with non-standard consumers as they have unusual connection characteristics making the tariff structure to all retailers inappropriate.

-WELL has not introduced any new tariffs or tariff structures in the 2013/14 disclosure year, therefore no transaction costs were incurred by stakeholders in this regard.
+WELL has not introduced any new tariffs or tariff structures in the 2014/15 disclosure year, therefore no transaction costs were incurred by stakeholders in this regard.

-20 Namely the "Electricity Network Pricing Schedule, Module 15"
+&lt;sup>25 Namely the "Electricity Network Pricing Schedule, Module 15"